 Resolve boot-up problems:

-There are steps to resolve this issue, please see them below.
+There are steps to resolve this issue, and you can apply these to fix the boot-up issue.

 Step 1: If your system freezes, please try this basic step shown: